 Crockpot brats are the easiest way to combine classic flavors and create a dish that is simple yet delicious.

-We are huge bratwurst fans since my husband’s family is from Germany and multiple relatives still live there.
-We definitely eat brats more than any other type of sausage, and although many prefer them in the summer or through Oktoberfest, they’re an easy hearty meal year-round too.
+We are huge bratwurst fans since my husband's family is from Germany and multiple relatives still live there.
+We eat brats more than any other type of sausage, and although many prefer them in the summer or through Oktoberfest, they're an easy hearty meal year-round as well.

-We just doubled the crockpot brats recipe to put into the freezer for later, it’s also a recipe that freezes super well!
+We doubled the crockpot brats recipe to put into the freezer for later because it's a recipe that freezes super well!